Riccardo Scalet

-Riccardo Scalet is an Italian orienteering competitor and medalist in the Junior World Championships.
+Riccardo Scalet is an Italian foot orienteering competitor and medalist in the Junior World Championships.
 He now lives in Transacqua.

 In 2021, Scalet became one of the first Italian orienteers to receive a medal in a World Cup event.
 In the World Cup Finals, held in Cansiglio in northern Italy, Scalet came third behind Kasper Harlem Fosser and Matthias Kyburz.